geschke/azbalac/README.md

 - fixed read-more buttons in featured articles teaser
 - added line with date, author and edit links
 - Bootstrap updated to version 3.2.0
+- added new default css design file based on 'slate' design file for accessibility ready settings

 Version 0.1.4:
 - title function taken from Twentyfourteen